GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.3.md

 <div class="text-quoted">“I've been told to come out myself, too.
 In person.”</div>

 After all, she was a direct relative of Misa-nee.
-Of all people out there, the two of us were were probably most relevant for their investigations.
+Of all people out there, the two of us were probably most relevant for their investigations.
 I had absolutely no doubt that I would be interviewed soon enough as well.

 Hesitantly, Akiho loosened the fingers surrounding Misa-nee's hand.